sammcj/gollama/README.md

 The project started off as a rewrite of my [llamalink](https://smcleod.net/2024/03/llamalink-ollama-to-lm-studio-llm-model-linker/) project, but I decided to expand it to include more features and make it more user-friendly.

-It's in the early stages of development, so there are plenty of bugs and missing features, but I'm already finding it useful for managing my models, especially for cleaning up old models.
+It's in active development, so there are some bugs and missing features, however I'm finding it useful for managing my models every day, especially for cleaning up old models.

-- Interactive TUI with sorting and filtering capabilities.
-- List available models and display basic metadata such as size, quantisation level, model family, and modified date.
+- List available models
+- Display metadata such as size, quantisation level, model family, and modified date
-- Edit / update a model's Modelfile.
+- Edit / update a model's Modelfile
-- Sort models by name, size, modification date, quantisation level, and family.
+- Sort models by name, size, modification date, quantisation level, family etc
-- Select and delete models.
+- Select and delete models
+- Run and unload models
-- Inspect model for additional details.
+- Inspect model for additional details
-- Link models to LM Studio.
+- Link models to LM Studio
-- Copy models.
+- Copy / rename models
-- Push models to a registry.
+- Push models to a registry
-- Show running models.
+- Show running models
-- Plenty more comings soon if I continue to find the tool useful.
+- Has some cool bugs

 ## Installation